tetunori/SimpleScreenFlasher/README.md

 # SimpleScreenFlasher
 A simple screen flasher.

+# Description
 For flashing a screen with a few colors by a simple operation.
+You can try (here)[https://tetunori.github.io/SimpleScreenFlasher/].

 # Usage